kennethinfante/balance_sheet_dash/README.md

 This is my project in using Dash to show balance sheet pivot table.

 ## TODO
-* Added inputs for year, quarter, month
-* Interact inputs with the table
+* Add flare when table is updated
-* Cross filtering
 * Replace table with pivot table
 * Add totals
 * Highlight totals